pavolkluka/hydranode-ticket-validator/README.md

 ## ToDo

-- [ ] Add "Subresource Integrity" for remote JavaScript resources (jsQR, SheetJS)
+- [ ] Add small buttons for quick statistics about scanned valid QR codes, invalid, duplicate and the rest of them
-- [ ] ?
-Add collumn to "Scan History" > LNURL Comment
 - [ ] Add filter options for "Scan History" and "Ticket List"
 - [ ] Make "Scan History" with tabs > All | Valid | Duplicate | Invalid
 - [ ] Make "Ticket List" with tabs > All | Valid | Duplicate | Invalid